2023 Most Popular Psychology Master's Degree Schools in Kentucky

 Check out the psychology master's degree programs at these schools if you want to attend one of the most popular in Kentucky.

-Our 2023 rankings named University of the Cumberlands the most popular school in Kentucky for psychology students working on their master’s degree.
-Located in the remote town of Williamsburg, Cumberlands is a private not-for-profit school with a fairly large student population.
+Our analysis found University of the Cumberlands to be the most popular school for psychology students who want to pursue a master’s degree in Kentucky.
+Located in the town of Williamsburg, Cumberlands is a private not-for-profit school with a large student population.

 About 76% of the students majoring in psychology at the school are women while 24% are male.

-You’ll be in good company if you decide to attend Lindsey Wilson College.
-It ranked #2 on our 2023 Most Popular Psychology Master’s Degree Schools in Kentucky list.
+The in-demand master’s degree programs at Lindsey Wilson College helped the school earn the #2 place on this year’s ranking of the most popular psychology schools in Kentucky.
 Located in the remote town of Columbia, Lindsey Wilson College is a private not-for-profit college with a small student population.

 Women make up 86% of the psychology majors at the school.